goldenharpmedia/aurum/README.md

 </head>
 ```

-If you are using both, we recommend using the combination file (for minimal requests and faster loads).
-We also recommend including these links at the top of your `<head>` section (or at least, before other CSS).
+We recommend using the combination file for minimal requests and faster load times.
+We also recommend including these links at the top of your `<head>` section (or at least, before other CSS) so your CSS isn't overwritten.

 <br>